-- 70% of the first \$20,000 per month of your pre-disability income; plus - 50% of the next \$20,000 per month of your pre-disability income; plus - 20% of the remainder of your pre-disability income.
+- 70% of the first \$25,000 per month of your pre-disability income; plus - 50% of the next \$16,667 per month of your pre-disability income; plus - 20% of the remainder of your pre-disability income.

-Your monthly benefit will also be reduced by other payments (as explained on page 50).
+Your monthly benefit will also be reduced by other payments (as explained on page 51).

-After the first 24 months of your benefit period, your sum insured and income replacement amount will be multiplied by 6/7 to calculate any monthly benefit for the remainder of the benefit period, as shown in the following examples.
+Unless you've selected the Extended Care Option, after the first 24 months of your benefit period, your sum insured and income replacement amount will be multiplied by 6/7 to calculate any monthly benefit for the remainder of the benefit period, as shown in the following examples.